-The Additional Details Section of the resource page allows you to add comments and attachments to the resource.
+The Comments and Attachments Section of the resource page allows you to add comments and attachments to the resource.
 The respective permissions are granted independently from the permissions to read and write resource data, so it is possible that you cannot view or edit this section.

-You can use the additional details to collect information about the resource, e.g., adding the release notes to a resource representing a software product, or writing a comment about how to change the ink cartridges of a certain printer.
+You can use the Comments and Attachments Section to collect information about the resource, e.g., adding the release notes to a resource representing a software product, or writing a comment about how to change the ink cartridges of a certain printer.